 Moving on from apes to bees, I had the opportunity, on multiple occasions, to closely observe bees, ants, and spiders.
 From those moments emerged an interesting analogy, I would like to share with you: As follows: I found that bees and ants were always working, bees being more restless.
 Unlike any cow, goat, or buck, I never found one relaxing.
 Even on the hive, they were constantly buzzing.
 A feature common among both ants and bees is that they work for someone else — for their respective queens and that they both live in colonized settings.

 Like a very competent person, the spider gets the job done without overworking.
 Some creature comes flying right into the web; the spider starts to move immediately.
 It is swift and alert like a mouse this time.
-It strangles its prey to death and feeds on it till satisfied.
-As time continues ticking, with each new dawn, the providence keeps delivering fresh food right at the “webstep”.
+It strangles its prey to death and feeds on it until satisfied.
+As time continues ticking, with each new dawn, Providence keeps delivering fresh food right at its ‘webstep’.
 The spider, like the ultimate devotee, has learned to do the right karma and live with complete surrender.
 It lives on the faith that food will come, for it seems to know that all karma must bear fruit eventually.

 So! you can choose to be the spider or the bee.
 The choice is yours.
 While their ways of working could yield results accordingly in the material world too, my focus here is spiritual attainment.

-A snake maybe a million times more deadly than the lion, but it is latter’s grace and manner that has him crowned the king; for, among other things, under normal circumstances, a lion does not kill unless it is for lunch.
+A snake may be a million times more deadly than the lion, but it is the latter’s grace and manner that has him crowned the king; for, among other things, under normal circumstances, a lion does not kill unless it is for lunch.

-All the time, the spider is firmly established in the bhava of plundering — it stays on the wall but moves without a moment’s hesitation at the first sighting of any foreign creature in its web; you too, like a true devotee, must stay in the bhakti bhava stealing every opportunity of rendering devotional service.
+All the time, the spider is firmly established in the bhava of plundering — it stays on the wall but moves without a moment’s hesitation at the first sighting of any foreign creature in its web; you too, like a true devotee, must stay in bhakti bhava stealing every opportunity of rendering devotional service.
 Great mindfulness is required to see no opportunity leaves you unmet.
-With the surrender matching that of a spider, the providence will take care of you without fail.
+With surrender matching that of a spider, Providence will take care of you without fail.